 Ibiza Magna This marina is often referred to as one for the young, rich and trendy.
 Ibiza Magna is located minutes away from the island’s casino strip and infamous nightclub Amnesia – renowned for extortionate bar prices, all-night parties and Kardashians- where Paris Hilton was DJ-in-residence this past month.
 For those with yachts below 60 meters be prepared to pay up to $3,660, and for yachts over this length, once again the preference is to drop anchor outside of the main port.
 The Indian steel billionaire Lakshmi Mittal’s yacht has been seen out at anchor here, along with arguably the most famous yacht in the world – and the current largest yacht on the planet – Eclipse, owned by Roman Abramovich.
 In August, Ibiza may as well be Malibu.
 Carbon Beach billionaires like Steve Ellison and Yuri Schefler mingle with the neighbors Will Smith, Orlando Bloom, and Leonardo DiCaprio, who regularly rent villas on the island.

 For most mega yacht owners or mega yacht charterers, you could say that these pricey mooring fees are nothing but a drop in the ocean, but it’s not only the very rich and very famous who get to enjoy mega yachts in these exclusive locations – you can too, if you have the wherewithal to charter one of these magnificent vessels.
-See our Little Black Book for Lomond Yachts.
-They have exclusive charter listings with some of the most magnificent vessels on the ocean.
+Reach out to Douglas MacFarlane of Lomond Yachts.; they have exclusive charter listings with some of the most magnificent vessels on the ocean.